Spotifyd/spotifyd/docs/src/installation/Raspberry-Pi-64.md

 cargo build --release
 ```

-This will build a basic version, but you can add additional feature like the mentioned DBus or other sound backends by adding additional flags.
+This will build a basic version, but you can add additional features like the mentioned DBus or other sound backends by adding additional flags.

 E.g. with DBus support